EnderDash Team9 min readUpdated

 The important point is not that these tools are bad.
 It is that they are aimed at different center points.

 screen gives you raw access.
 Hoster panels give you convenience inside one vendor.
 Self-hosted panels give you infrastructure control.
-Wisp gets closer to the shape of what EnderDash wants to be, but it is still much more panel-platform oriented than EnderDash is meant to be.
+WISP gets closer to the shape of what EnderDash wants to be, but it is still much more panel-platform oriented than EnderDash is meant to be.

 Looking at actual day-to-day features